 Prognathodon Giganteus Mosasaurus Jaws preserved from the Turonian to Maastrichtian ages 93 to 66 million years ago, ages forming part of the greater time division of the Cretaceous era around 135 to 65 million years ago.
 The massive mandibles in the original partially articulated positions.
 The scientifically important specimen of what was once a formidable marine predator is encased in a burlap jacket, this to aid preservation when lifting from the fossil bedding plain.

 The mandibles consist of two upper parts and two lower parts, these are slightly disarticulated yet in their original placement, in the matrix block; fossil limestone, as at the time of its first discovery in the fossil bed, in the field site.
-This fossil specimen Mosasaur jaw is a part section of a tremendously large adult individual.
+This fossil specimen Mosasaur jaw is a partial section of a tremendously large adult individual.
 The rare and important factor with this specimen being the teeth, which are in exceptionally good condition.

-The jaws are huge, the teeth and bone fairly undisturbed; without being crushed, although the bone has obviously moved around the fossil bed, time has been kind and with great care and experienced technical skill of a museum laboratory situation the jaws could be extracted fully for study or display.
+The jaws are huge, the teeth and bone fairly undisturbed; without being crushed, although the bone has obviously moved around the fossil bed, the time has been kind and with great care and experienced technical skill of a museum laboratory situation the jaws could be extracted fully for study or display.
 We prefer for the time being to offer this fossil Mosasaur as is, for scientific study.

 The block is very large and quite dynamic in itself and creates a wonderful feature which we consider as a part of natures fossil art.